 Almost 50% of consumers depend on ecommerce influencers to guide their purchasing decisions.

-Partnering up with an authority in your industry can help you bring in new people, cultivate your community, and grow your sales.
-That’s why nearly 50% of business leaders are planning to involve their organization in some type of partnership.
+Partnering up with an influencer your target audience resonates with can help you attract new customers, cultivate your community, and grow your sales.

-- What partnerships are all about and how can you use them
+- What influencer partnerships are all about and how can you use them

 - Why companies similar to yours choose influencer marketing

-- How to find the right partners and get started on your first campaign
+- How to find the right influencers and get started on your first campaign

 You know how it works, how to use it, but you’re still not sure how to create an influencer marketing campaign.
 Don’t worry, it’s not that complicated.